-Certain members may be enrolled in a limited benefit category.
+Certain members are eligible for only limited benefits even though they may present a ForwardHealth identification card.
 These limited benefit categories include the following:

-- BadgerCare Plus Expansion for Certain Pregnant Women
+- BadgerCare Plus Expansion for Certain Pregnant Women.

-- EE for Children.

-- EE for Pregnant Women.

 - FPW, including the PE for the FPW.

+- · EE for Children and Pregnant Women Benefit.

 - QDWI.

 - QI-1.

 - QMB Only.

 - SLMB.

 - TB-Only Benefit.